-3. State Law Does Not Govern Dividends to Treasury, and Even If It Did, the Third Amendment Complies with State Law law to apply to the Enterprises.
-See, e.g., 12 U.S.C. § 1723a(c)(2) ("The corporation ... shall be exempt from all taxation...imposed by any State...except that any real property of the corporation shall be subject to State...taxation...").
+3. State Law Does Not Govern Dividends to Treasury, and Even If It Did, the Third Amendment Complies with State Law corporation ... shall be exempt from all taxation...imposed by any State...except that any real property of the corporation shall be subject to State...taxation....").